Part-time, online The Writer’s Studio — Online

 To learn more about Canvas, visit the SFU Canvas Student Guide.

-For workshops and other live sessions, we use a videoconference software called Blackboard (BB) Collaborate Ultra, which you will access through Canvas.
+For workshops and other live sessions, we use the videoconference software Zoom, which you will access through Canvas.

 Note: Because the workshops and live sessions use video and audio streaming, you will need a strong, stable internet connection.